sandersn/manual/Typescript-compiler-implementation.md

 mostly just throws away annotations.
 The ES2015 transformation actually has to emit ES5 code that implements the rest parameter.
 The transforms progressively convert Typescript into older and older Javascript dialects.
-If the target is something newer than ES3, then the transforms just stop running.
+The transformer will run until the AST is valid ES3, or it will stop earlier if the target is something newer like ES2015.
+Then the emitter pretty-prints the AST.

 TODO: This leaves out module transformers.